Luby Jay Millinery of Cheshire came out of the woodwork last year as we started out on the journey of this film.

 Bodmin town hall and their previous Mayor became big supporters of the film in 2019.
 Allowing us to use their stunning upstairs rooms of the old Courts at their Shire Hall for the scene where Isaac first meets the girls in his own domain. and granting us access to other such delightful backdrops in the town.

-We are hoping to film in the town one last time before the end of 2019, with a scene depicting the underhandedness of the judges and officials who were in charge of ensuring the court case went to plan.
+We performed our final scenes in the town with the generosity of the town council, with a scene depicting the underhandedness of the judges and officials who were in charge of ensuring the court case went to plan.

 Bodmin Old Library, now a place for the community holding regular functions was used by us on the 14th February 2019 for a specific scene where Isaac Bird throws his weight around at poor young Maggie Crannie.